A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

 \section{Results}

 In this section, we perform a series of experiments on the data sets presented in the previous section.
-First, we investigate whether it is beneficial to create historical lags based on all vehicles or per vehicle.
-Then we compare the different model's performance in dwell time and running time predictions.
-Lastly, we aggregate the predictions from the models to calculate AT predictions along observed journeys from the test data to evaluate the aggregation error.
+First, we investigate whether it is beneficial to create historical lags based on all vehicles or per vehicle (since different vehicles may correspond to different models and manufacturers).
+Then we compare the performance of the different prediction models in running and dwell time prediction, and aggregate the predictions to calculate the final arrival time along observed journeys from the test data to evaluate compounding error and model bias.
+Lastly, we quantify the impact of deviations from the scheduled, automated service and provide some key insights for improved data collection during pilot deployments.
+As performance metrics, we report the Root Mean Square Error (RMSE), the Mean Absolute Error (MAE), the Mean Absolute Percentage Error (MAPE), as well as $R^2$:

-As baselines for our prediction models, we compare the performance of the Lag model, which predicts the most recent observation, and the Mean regressor, also often referred to as a historical average model, which predicts the mean of each segment.
-The hyperparameters and training scripts for all evaluated models are available. \footnote{https://github.com/carolinssc/Arrival-time-prediction-autonomous-shuttles} As performance metrics, we report the Root Mean Square Error (RMSE) as well as the Mean Absolute Error (MAE):

-where $y$ is the true labels and $\hat{y}$ is the predictions for the test set with $N$ observations.
+where $y$ is the observed target values and $\hat{y}$ is the predictions for the test set with $N$ observations.